 Panasonic G9 versus Sony A7R III

-The Panasonic Lumix DC-G9 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and October 2017.
+The Panasonic Lumix DC-G9 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in November 2017 and October 2017.
 Both the G9 and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and a full frame sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Sony A7R III.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is somewhat smaller (8 percent) than the Panasonic G9.
 Moreover, the A7R III is slightly lighter (1 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (G9) and the Sony FE Lens Catalog (A7R III).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.